gramener/gramex-guide/twitterresthandler/README.md

 ## Twitter transforms

 You can use the `transform:` configuration to modify the response in any way.
-Here is a simple transform that adds the sentiment to each tweet:
+It can be any [expression or pipeline](../function/).
+Here is a transform that adds the sentiment to each tweet:

 ```yaml
 twittersentiment: